braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/analytics/setting_custom_attributes.md

 ## Setting up user subscriptions

-To set up a subscription for your users (either email or push), call the functions `setEmailNotificationSubscriptionType` or `setPushNotificationSubscriptionType`, respectively.
+To set up a subscription for your users (either email or push), call the functions `set(emailSubscriptionState:)` or `set(pushNotificationSubscriptionState:)`, respectively.
 Both of these functions take the enum type `Braze.User.SubscriptionState` as arguments.
 This type has three different states:

 | Subscription Status | Definition |
 | ------------------- | ---------- |